Averages and higher moments for the $\ell$-torsion in class groups: Introduction

-which one would get from summing up $k$-th powers of the GRH-bound \eqref{eq:GRH-bound} from \cite{EllVentorclass}, as soon as $\rho>\frac{1}{2}+\frac{1}{\ell(d-1)}$, thus giving an impression of the density of $S$ that is required for our method to yield improvements.
+Our techniques can also provide improved average and higher moment bounds for some results that are conditional on open conjectures.
 In \cite{PTW}, the assumption of GRH was replaced for certain families of number fields by other assumptions, at the price of introducing certain ramification conditions and allowing a small exceptional set.
 We can also improve some of these conditional results on average.

 \begin{theorem} Let $\varepsilon>0$ and $k\geq 0$ be real numbers, and $\ell\in\IN$.
 Let $d\geq 3$ and $S$ be the family of all number fields of degree $d$ with squarefree discriminant, whose normal closure has full Galois group $S_d$ over $\IQ$.
 Suppose that \begin{enumerate} \item[(i)] the strong Artin conjecture holds for all irreducible Galois representations over $\IQ$ with image $S_d$, \item[(ii)] the numbers $\tau<1/2+1/d$ and $\cz$ are such that for every integer $D$, there are at most $\cz D^{\tau}$ fields $K\in S$ with $\D= D$, \item[(iii)] the numbers $\rho,\ce>0$ are such that $\#\{K\in S;\ \D\leq X\}\leq \ce X^{\rho}$ for all $X\geq 2$. \end{enumerate}